Riyu44/MicroarrayProcessor/README.md

 **1. Software.py**
 - Press 'f' key to use freehand draw
 - Press 'c' key to toggle to circle draw
+- Circle is drawn by clicking at the center and draging the pressed cursor to the the radius
 - Press 's' to save the pixels into 'contours_and_circle.csv'

 **2. Barcodes.py**
 - Once 'contours_and_circle.csv' is created, you can simply run the script to extract the corresponding barcodes